kedmenecr/macOS-starter-readme/README.md

 With mv we can rename or move files into a new folder.

 It consists of mv -source -destination  => if the destination is not created it will renamte the current folder

+## ls

+> ls

+It returns infomation about the files in the directory

+> ls -la

+It returns all infomation about the files in the directory

+## touch

+> touch index.js

+It creates a file without editing it

 ## git init